JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 ![](http://35percent.org/img/SouthernwoodRetailParkdeeds.png)

 The Mayor's planning policy also has its own a Guidance Note for determining what constitutes public land - [Threshold Approach to Affordable Housing on Public Land (July 2018)](https://www.london.gov.uk/sites/default/files/practice_note_on_threshold_approach_to_affordable_housing_on_public_land_july_2018.pdf).
 This defines it as _"Land that is owned or in use by a public sector organisation, or company or organisation in public ownership"_ (para 9).
-Anticipating disputes on the definition, the note goes on to say that these _"will be determined with reference to the [Public Sector Classifications Guide (PSCG) published by the Office for National Statistics](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/datasets/publicsectorclassificationguide)"_ and this guide lists Local Government Pension Funds as a [public sector body](https://www.ons.gov.uk/methodology/classificationsandstandards/economicstatisticsclassifications/introductiontoeconomicstatisticsclassifications), as much as Glasgow CC.
+Anticipating disputes on the definition, the note goes on to say that these _"will be determined with reference to the [Public Sector Classifications Guide (PSCG) published by the Office for National Statistics](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/datasets/publicsectorclassificationguide)"_ and this guide lists Local Government Pension Funds as a [public sector body](https://www.ons.gov.uk/methodology/classificationsandstandards/economicstatisticsclassifications/introductiontoeconomicstatisticsclassifications), just as Glasgow CC is a public sector body.

 Notwithstanding this Southwark argues in the legal advice appended to the [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Z%2fngWgPScvw3gDPzmFkc8A%3d%3d!%7d%7d%7d) that imposing the higher 50% affordable housing  _"would reduce the capital value of the site and therefore the Fund’s ability to pay pensions to retired workers"_ and that _"It would be unfair on the retired workers if their pension expectation might possibly be impacted.."_